 “The most effective way to do it is to do it.”
 Amelia Earhart

 We all have had times when we were so afraid of the possibility of failure, that it stifled us from even taking a chance to try… failing before we start.
 This could lead to taking an “easier road” or even to regret not having taken a chance on what gives you true joy.
-Imagine being let down so great that it leads you down a different life path or creates a phobia in your life, leading to avoidance of something that initially gave you joy.
+Imagine being let down so greatly that it leads you toward a different life path or creates a phobia in your life, and an avoidance of something that initially gave you joy.

 Most of the times this obstacle is not an external blockade — it is you.
 We are capable of sabotaging our dreams even before we can stumble.
 Think of anything that you desire to do — anything — and it could be possible with persistence and accepting that mistakes — let’s call them “stepping stones” — are a form of growth not a reason to give up.
 They are outcomes that allow you to navigate more precisely toward your goal.

-I remember when I made my first attempt in giving health and wellness talks last summer.
+I remember when I made my first attempt in giving health and wellness talks in the summer 2018.
 I reserved a two hour time slot at my local library — two weeks in advance.
 I hung up four signs — one in the library and three in local supermarkets nearby.
 I prepared my talk and practiced it several times.
 The day came and I arrived to the library 30 minutes early and prepared the tables and the snacks and drinks.

 The time arrived… no one showed up.
-Well, maybe they were late because of traffic.
+Maybe they were late because of traffic, I thought.
 I waited longer.
-After about 10 minutes, I walked in the hallway and welcoming people coming into the library to join me in my health talk.
+After about 10 minutes later, I walked in the hallway and welcomed people as they entered into the library to join me in my health talk.
 Still no one showed up.

-Well — I waited until January to re-emerge but I could have tried again the next month… Instead of saying in my head, that “This must mean that I am failure and that I should just stick to being a doctor — seeing and consulting one patient at a time”, I asked myself “what are ways that could improve attendance”.
+Well — I waited until January to re-emerge but I could have tried again the next month… Instead of saying in my head, that “This must mean that I am failure and that I should just stick to being a doctor — seeing and consulting patients in the clinic – one at a time”, I asked myself “what is my intention” and “what are ways that could improve attendance”.